codefellows/seattle-dotnet-401d11/Class_Resources/DesignPatterns.md

 # Design Patterns

 Thursday's Code Reviews will be you teaching the class about a specific design pattern assigned.
 The presentation should contain the following:
 1. Slide Deck
+1. Introduction (UML diagram of the pattern)
-2. Advantages
+1. Advantages
-3. Disadvantages
+1. Disadvantages
-4. Real world example
+1. Real world example
+1. Code Snippet (if possible)
-5. Highlighted summary
+1. Highlighted summary

 ## Thursday, August 20